Three Fundamental Questions in Modern Infinite-Domain Constraint Satisfaction: Introduction

+In order to shed light on which algebraic criteria might be applicable to characterize tractability (or perhaps finer complexity classes) within the scope of Conjecture~\ref{conj:bodirsky_pinsker}, we investigate whether one can impose any assumptions on the polymorphisms of the templates therein without loss of generality.
 We say that a template is \emph{Pol-injective} if all of its polymorphisms are \emph{essentially injective}, i.e.~injective up to dummy variables -- this is the case if and only if the relation $I_4$ is invariant under its polymorphisms.
 As it turns out, the relation $I_4$ can be added to the templates constructed in Theorem~\ref{thm:removing_algebraicity} at no computational cost (up to Datalog reductions).
 It thus follows that any algebraic condition on polymorphisms capturing a complexity class closed under Datalog-reductions for CSPs of structures within the scope of Conjecture~\ref{conj:bodirsky_pinsker} must necessarily be satisfiable by essentially injective operations.
-Until now, this fact was understood by experts on an intuitive level, but our result provides a rigorous confirmation.
+Until now, various concrete examples of natural templates all of whose polymorphisms are essentially injective had pointed towards a statement of this kind (see, e.g.~\cite{barto2019equations}); we provide a rigorous confirmation.

-\begin{restatable}{theorem}{maintheoremtwo} The structures $\blowupi{\struct{A}}$ and $\smash{\ordblowupi{\struct{B}}}$ enjoy all properties of $\blowup{\struct{A}}$ and $\ordblowup{\struct{B}}$ from Theorem~\ref{thm:removing_algebraicity} except that CSP-injectivity is replaced by Pol-injectivity. \end{restatable}
+\begin{restatable}{theorem}{maintheoremtwo} The structures $ \blowupi{\struct{A}} $ and $ \ordblowupi{\struct{B}} $ enjoy all properties of $\blowup{\struct{A}}$ and $\ordblowup{\struct{B}}$ from Theorem~\ref{thm:removing_algebraicity} except that CSP-injectivity is replaced by Pol-injectivity. \end{restatable}

 For finite structures the only essentially injective polymorphisms are at most unary up to dummy variables.
 It is therefore of no surprise that so few universal-algebraic conditions for CSPs from the finite have been successfully lifted to the infinite.
-One prominent example which can actually be lifted is the satisfiability of \emph{quasi near-unanimity identities}, which captures \emph{bounded strict width} both in the finite and in the infinite~\cite{bodirsky2013datalog}; bounded strict width corresponds to solvability in a particular proper fragment of Datalog that is not closed under the Datalog-reductions in Theorem~\ref{thm:removing_algebraicity}.
-Examples of conditions for polymorphism clones that can be satisfied by essentially injective operations are any \emph{pseudo height-1 identities} (e.g., the pseudo-Siggers identity), but also the \emph{dissected near-unanimity identities}~\cite{gillibert2022symmetries} which were proposed in~\cite{bodirsky2022descriptive} as a possible candidate for solvability of CSPs in \emph{fixed-point logic}.
+Examples of conditions for polymorphism clones that can be satisfied by essentially injective operations are any \emph{pseudo height-1 identities} (e.g., the pseudo-Siggers identity), but also the \emph{dissected near-unanimity identities}~\cite{gillibert2022symmetries} which were proposed in~\cite{bodirsky2022descriptive} as a possible candidate for solvability of CSPs in \emph{Fixed-Point logic with Counting} (FPC).